Ramprasad4121/anemia-nail-detection/README.md

-#  Anemia Detection via Nail Bed Analysis 🧠
+#  Anemia Detection via Nail Bed Analysis

+## NOTE: Still this project is in development stage.
+Nail classifier is not working proper so do not consider its results.

 An AI-powered system that predicts **anemia** from nail bed images using a three-stage deep learning pipeline.
 Combines **YOLOv8 for nail detection**, **CNN-based polish classification**, and a **custom PyTorch model** for anemia prediction.
 Easily test via CLI or integrate using a Flask API.